rwcitek/A_Gental_Introduction_to_BNF/slides/250_regular.md

 - A repitition of 0 or more of any the above

+In regular expressions, certain symbols functions as operators for the above operations.
  Parens can be used to disambiguate any of the above constructs.
 -